 The emerging data-driven marine industry will create opportunity to address many challenges within the blue economy.
 From port operations to marine aquaculture and offshore windfarms, these technologies will provide industry with ways to transform risks management for maintenance, crisis and regulatory compliance.

-A trial will be conducted by the IT Innovation Centre, Marine South East and LSTS at the Port of Leixoes, Portugal with the objective is to demonstrate how to maintain navigation channel hazard maps through observation and prediction of sediment transport.
 Internet-connected underwater drones (SUNRISE AUVs) will send observations to a geo-spatial environmental data fusion platform (EXPOSURES) that prepares data for marine risk analysis (Open Telemac) allowing for rapid response impact analysis.
 The trial investigates how a representative marine information ecosystems can support industry decision makers and brings together key stakeholders to understand acceptance and emerging business models for commercial viability.

 IT Innovation leads the EXPOSURES project capturing requirements from the marine industry and science stakeholders, and transforming them into capabilities necessary to exploit data sources from the Internet of underwater things.
 IT Innovation is responsible for all technological aspects of design, development and operations of the EXPOSURES Platform along with the development of pilots to be conducted in Porto, Portugal.